Skip to main content

 This header assigns a unique code to each request sent from the visitor's side to the CDN's edge server so that if needed, the status of the CDN's request can be found by searching for it.

-Also, if the user uses ArvanCloud log forwarding, they can get detailed information about the status of the request by searching for the value of this header in the logs.
+Also, if the user uses Arvancloud log forwarding, they can get detailed information about the status of the request by searching for the value of this header in the logs.

 X-Sid